Weight Space Representation Learning on Diverse NeRF Architectures: Introduction

 Motivated by the potential of GMNs to process diverse \nerf{} architectures, we investigate whether a GMN encoder can learn a latent space where distances reflect the similarity between the actual content of the radiance fields rather than their specific neural parameterization.
 Our empirical study reveals that this latent space organization cannot be achieved by solely relying on a rendering loss \citep{ramirez2024deep}, as such a loss alone causes different \nerf{} architectures to aggregate into distinct clusters in the embedding space, even when they represent the same underlying object.
 To overcome this limitation, we draw inspiration from the contrastive learning literature and introduce a \siglip{} loss term \citep{zhai2023sigmoid} that places pairs of \nerf{}s with different architectures representing the same object close to each other in latent space while pushing other pairs further apart.
 Combined with a rendering loss, this approach enforces an architecture-agnostic embedding space organized by class and instance.
 Our experimental study features three families of popular \nerf{} architectures, namely MLPs, tri-planes \citep{chan2022efficient}, and multi-resolution hash tables \citep{muller2022instant}, for a total of 13 diverse architectures, and reveals that our encoder produces latent representations that serve as effective inputs for downstream tasks such as classification, retrieval, and language tasks.
 Notably, our framework is the first to perform tasks on \nerf{} parameterized as hash tables by processing their weights. \cref{fig:teaser} outlines the key components of our framework.

-Our contributions can be summarized as follows: {\setlist{nosep} \begin{itemize}[leftmargin=*] \item We present the first framework that performs tasks on NeRFs parameterized by diverse architectures by processing their weights. \item We propose to use a contrastive learning objective to create a latent space where \nerf{}s with similar content are close to each other, regardless of their architecture. \item We tackle, for the first time, downstream tasks on \nerf{}s parameterized by hash tables. \item We show that, within the families seen at training time, our framework can effectively process unseen \nerf{} architectures and generalize to \nerf{}s trained on unseen data. \item To achieve these goals, we created and will publicly release several new datasets of \nerf{}s parameterized by diverse architectures. \item We achieve comparable or superior results to previous methods operating on single architectures. \end{itemize}}
+Our contributions can be summarized as follows: {\setlist{nosep} \begin{itemize}[leftmargin=*] \item We present the first framework that performs tasks on NeRFs parameterized by diverse architectures by processing their weights. \item We propose to use a contrastive learning objective to create a latent space where \nerf{}s with similar content are close to each other, regardless of their architecture. \item We tackle, for the first time, downstream tasks on \nerf{}s parameterized by hash tables. \item We show that, within the families seen at training time, our framework can effectively process unseen \nerf{} architectures and generalize to \nerf{}s trained on unseen data. \item We achieve comparable or superior results to previous methods operating on single architectures. \end{itemize}}